davidpots/davidpots.github.io/_posts/2017-05-09-guitar-lesson-go-flex-post-malone.md

 ## Hope that helps!

 Let me know if you have questions.
-Go forth and rock it.